Search FAQs

 Many people live in countries where the national economy is too poor to create water and toilet infrastructure at the scale they need.
 Construction can also be difficult in many places because of extreme geography – like deserts, mountains and jungle – and not enough trained experts who know how to find long-term solutions.

-Governments may also let water and toilets get left behind while focusing on other important priorities, like industry, roads, schools and hospitals.
+Governments may let water and toilets get left behind while focusing on other important priorities, like industry, roads, schools and hospitals.

 Vulnerable people in society are affected most by this lack of water and toilets.
 Those living in hard-to-reach areas can be forgotten entirely, poor people can be priced out, and groups perceived as different can be denied access to them.
-We work with these communities to help them defend their rights and gain the water and toilets they deserve.
+We work closely with these communities to help them defend their rights and gain the water and toilets they deserve.

 Many people do – hand-dug wells are the most common way people in developing countries get their water.
 Going to the toilet in a hole or outside in an area away from people is also common.